clearlinux/make-fmv-patch/README.md

          int i,x;
 ```

-If you want to use a differnt target for your code you can create a file targets.conf
+If you want to use a different target for your code you can create a file targets.conf

 For example